jonhadfield/awesome-standard-notes/README.md

 Please take a look at the [contribution guidelines](CONTRIBUTING.md) before suggesting any changes.
 You can also have your extension hosted by the [official plugins directory](https://github.com/standardnotes/plugins).

-> Many of the themes and editors have outdated instructions in their README for where to install extensions.
-Go to Preferences -> General -> Advanced Options to install  extensions.

 ### Contents
 - [Awesome Standard Notes](#awesome-standard-notes)
     - [Contents](#contents)